 - Support for Linux Ext4 and btrfs is unavailable as of this writing.

 Trinity Rescue Kit is arguably among the best Linux recovery and repair toolkits with flexible disk cloning abilities.
 It ships out as a customized live Linux distribution with a simple-to-use scrollable text menu, allowing users to clone their disk drives.
 Trinity also offers many additional functionalities, including resetting passwords and scanning filesystems for malicious programs.

 - It allows sysadmins to clone their Linux systems over the network using multicast.

 - A powerful contributed backup utility called ‘pi’ enables automating local machine backups.

-- Trinity comes with default support for running samba fileserver and ssh server.
+- Trinity comes with default support for running the samba fileserver and ssh server.

-- It offers full read/write and rpm support for most filesystems and partitions.
+- It offers full read/writes and rpm support for most filesystems and partitions.